yingweiwo

 Absorption, Distribution and Excretion

-For more Absorption, Distribution and Excretion (Complete) data for MEMANTINE (6 total), please visit the HSDB record page.
+For more complete data on absorption, distribution, and excretion of memantine (6 types), please visit the HSDB record page.

 This drug is partially metabolized in the liver.
-The hepatic CYP450 enzyme system does not majorly contribute to the metabolism of this drug.
+The hepatic CYP450 enzyme system contributes little to the metabolism of this drug.

-The hepatic microsomal cytochrome P-450 (CYP) isoenzyme system does not play a substantial role in the metabolism of memantine.
+The hepatic microsomal cytochrome P-450 (CYP) isoenzyme system plays a minor role in the metabolism of memantine.

-The terminal elimination half-life of memantine ranges from 60 to 80 hours in humans.
-Following administration of a single oral dose of 10 mg/kg memantine in rats, the elimination half-life was 2.36 ± 0.20 hours.
-Following a single intravenous dose of 2 mg/kg in rats, the elimination half-life was 2.28 ± 0.48 hours.
+The terminal elimination half-life of memantine in humans is 60 to 80 hours.
+In rats, after a single oral administration of 10 mg/kg memantine, the elimination half-life was 2.36 ± 0.20 hours.
+In rats, after a single intravenous injection of 2 mg/kg memantine, the elimination half-life was 2.28 ± 0.48 hours.

 The terminal elimination half-life of memantine is approximately 60-80 hours.